Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 Dating as a single parent often comes with all kinds of new fears and anxiety that you may have never experienced before.
 From overcoming worries about being judged to fear of rejection, overprotectiveness of the children, trust issues, concerns about children’s reactions, loyalty to the ex, and problems rediscovering their identity outside of being a parent, the struggle is real.
 But that doesn’t mean that you have to sacrifice your love life because you’re now a parent.
 While your children’s’ wellbeing should always be your top priority, you matter too!
 So, let’s go over some common emotional barriers experienced when trying to date again and how to work through them.

-Get the Cupid Effect guide now and start experiencing a more fulfilling love life today!
+Get the Cupid Effect guide and start building the love life you’ve always wanted.

 The Struggles of Dating as a Single Parent